AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 }
 ```

-The parameters are the `message` that has been sent, and a `Flux` of `results` for that message, which is going to be intercepted.
+The parameters are the `message` that has been sent, and a `Flux` of `results` from that message, which is going to be intercepted.
 The `message` parameter can be useful if you want to apply a given result rule only for specific messages.
 Here are a couple of examples how a message result interceptor could be used:

 {% hint style="info" %}
-This type of interceptor is available only in the Reactor Extension.
+This type of interceptor is available _only_ in the Reactor Extension.
 {% endhint %}

 ```java